Any Service Business : Front-Door Fit + Protocol Selection

 Custom is not an upsell.
 It is for businesses whose realities require a different engineering approach.

-What the machine actually does
+What the system does for you

 One operating layer.
 Configured around your business.